david-fager/kulibrat-game-ai/readme.md

 ## How To Play
 Starting the program is simply running the "main.py" file.
 The default match is a human playing against the AI.
-However, setting the variable "customizeMatch" in the file "main.py" will allow:
+However, setting the config variable "CUSTOM_MATCH" in the file "main.py" will allow:
 * human vs. human
 * human vs. AI
 * AI vs. AI